Confined steady states of a Vlasov-Poisson plasma in an infinitely long cylinder: Introduction

-Of course steady states of various Vlasov systems have already been investigated in literature.
-The existence of stationary solutions in bounded domains has been established by G.~Rein~\cite{rein2} for the Vlasov-Poisson system and by J. Batt and K. Fabian \cite{batt2} for the relativistic Vlasov-Maxwell system.
+\itemc We say that a steady state $f^\a$ of the Vlasov-Poisson system has finite charge if for both $\a=\pm 1$, \end{enumerate} \end{definition} Of course steady states of various Vlasov systems have already been investigated in the literature.
+Existence of stationary solutions in bounded domains has been established by G.~Rein \cite{rein2} for the Vlasov-Poisson system and by J. Batt and K. Fabian \cite{batt2} for the relativistic Vlasov-Maxwell system.
 Steady states of the nonrelativistic Vlasov-Maxwell system in one space and two velocity dimensions are studied by Y.~Guo and C.~Grotta~Ragazzo \cite{guo}.
 Stationary solutions of the Vlasov-Poisson-Boltzmann system are discussed by R.~Duan, T. Yang and C. Zhu \cite{duan} and steady states of the Vlasov-Poisson-Fokker-Planck system are investigated by K. Dressler \cite{dressler} and also R.\,T. Glassey and J. Schaeffer \cite{glassey}.
 There are also many papers on steady states of the gravitational Vlasov-Poisson system that is used to describe stellar dynamics.
-We will not itemize all of them but only refer to a paper by T. Ramming and G. Rein \cite{ramming} where many important papers concerning this topic are listed in the references section.
+We will not itemize all of them but only refer to a paper by T.~Ramming and G.~Rein \cite{ramming} where many important papers concerning this topic are listed in the references section.